Core

 Interact with loaded DSI backends by ingesting or retrieving data from them.

-if backup_db flag = True in a local Core, a backup is created prior to ingesting data into each loaded backend
+if backup_db flag = True in Core instance, a backup is created prior to ingesting data

 ‘query’ or ‘get’: retrieves data from first loaded backend based on a specified ‘query’